 Human solid waste is 90% water so the ventilation system evaporates the water to shrink the volume of the substance and release the odor.
 The decomposition process takes place faster when there is a sufficient level of warmth in the environment.
 If you’re going to travel in a very cold area, perhaps you should reconsider buying a composting toilet.
 You will have to empty the basin at regular intervals to keep the toilet clean and odor-free.

 Benefits of Using a Composting Toilet

-Although the initial cost of purchasing a toilet like this is a bit high but you have to remember that it’s ultimately going to slash a handsome sum from your yearly utility bill, since there will be little to no consumption of water for toilet purpose.
+Although the initial cost of purchasing a toilet like this is a bit high, keep in mind that it’s ultimately going to slash a handsome sum from your yearly utility bill.
+There will be little to no consumption of water for toilet flushing purposes.

 Common Issues with Composting Toilets

 Maintenance of the composting toilet includes stirring and removing the waste.
 This is a step that has to be performed carefull so you don't create a huge mess.

 This is the only instance when traditional toilets get an extra point.
 You have to get your hands on the right composting materials such as peat moss or saw dust, then you put it into the basin, stir it and empty the storage regularly.
 That’s a pesky job!